What is a farmers market?

 Who operates farmers markets?

 Some cities are home to regional market networks, such as Greenmarket in New York City, the Sustainable Food Center in Austin, Texas, FreshFarm Markets in Washington, DC, and Neighborhood Farmers Market Alliance in Seattle.
 Many markets operate independently, or with the help of city or nonprofit partners, sometimes transitioning to a stand-alone nonprofit as they grow.
 No matter how farmers markets organize, there is always a market manager who enforces the market bylaws and oversees the daily business of the market.
 The market manager is generally the best point of contact for any questions.

 Is produce from the farmers market better?

-More than 85% of farmers market vendors traveled fewer than 50 miles to sell at a farmers market in 2008.
+More than 85% of farmers market vendors traveled fewer than 50 miles to sell at a farmers markets.
 In fact, more than half of farmers traveled less than 10 miles to their market, according to the USDA.
 Some farmers markets require that all of their produce come from a specified mileage limit.
 For example, all farm products sold at the Morgantown Farmers Market in West Virginia are grown within 50 miles.
 Compare that to most supermarkets where seven to fourteen days can go by between the time produce is picked and when it becomes available to shoppers.
 In that time, fruits and vegetables travel, on average, more than 1,200 miles before reaching grocery store shelves.
-Studies have shown that produce loses nutritional value as more time elapses from the time of harvest, locally grown produce available at farmers markets is available to you at the peak of freshness and nutrient content.
+Locally grown produce sold at the farmers market is made available at the peak of freshness and nutrient content.
 Moreover, when farmers can select plants and animal breeds for superior flavor and quality without having to worry about about shelf life or long-distance shipping, quality and taste improves.
 You can also find food at the farmers market that most grocery stores don’t stock such as farm-fresh eggs, lamb, duck, or heirloom tomatoes.